 (1) roll thread sealing tape

-(1) valve stem assembly
+(1) bag stem assembly or tank adapter fitting

 - Hand drill or drill press and drill bits